 The theory of information emerged as a necessity to understand the informational and communicative phenomenon and how to transmit it more effectively with the new technological developments that marked the beginning of the past century.
 Several milestones marked the development of this understanding.
 Capurro (2014) points out that the modern concept of information emerged after World War II with the establishment of Information Science.
 This discipline arose from Library Science and is rooted in connections with Computer Science.
-The automation of bibliographic information management processes led to the development of Documentation Science (LIS).
+The automation of bibliographic information management processes led to the development of Documentation Science and, in the Anglo-Saxon context, to the field known as Library and Information Science (LIS).
 Information is established as a key social value in the evolution of civilization, as we saw when studying the concept of the Information Society.